How old is too old for the operating room? As surgeons age, questions arise about the physical fitness needed to provide good surgical care.

 Experienced Medical Malpractice Attorneys

-Schochor and Staton, P.A. is a nationally renowned law firm that offers knowledgeable, aggressive legal service if you are injured through medical negligence.
+Schochor, Staton, Goldberg, and Cardea, P.A. is a nationally renowned law firm that offers knowledgeable, aggressive legal service if you are injured through medical negligence.
 Contact us today to schedule a free consultation.